Head & Brain Injury Accidents

 The human brain is the control center for every activity we need to survive and flourish.
 It is a delicate and complex organ that is susceptible to injury in a variety of ways.

 Over 2 million Americans sustain traumatic brain injury (TBI) each year by being struck by some external force.
 Acquired brain injuries are another type of head injury.
 These injuries are different from traumatic brain injury in that they are caused by a condition or illness.
 If a negligent party causes the illness, the victim may be entitled to compensation.
 Some examples include exposure to toxic chemicals or oxygen deprivation to the brain as a result of a botched medical procedure.

-In either case, if someone else responsible, it is important seek a legal representative who can diligently fight for maximum compensation.
-The medical expenses can be astronomical, as serious injury often requires high levels of long-term care.
-Those who sustain these injuries often suffer serious consequences and even seemingly minor concussions, injuries that can negatively impact the victim throughout their lifetime.
+In either case, if someone else responsible, it is important seek a legal representative who can diligently fight for the maximum compensation.
+The medical expenses associated with treating head and brain injuries can be astronomical, as serious injury often requires high levels of long-term care.
+Those who sustain these injuries often suffer serious consequences, and even seemingly minor concussions can be injuries that can negatively impact a victim throughout his or her lifetime.

-The pie chart diagram above displays some different causes of traumatic brain injury.
-Motor vehicles are the major culprits, but there are many other scenarios that can create accidents that lead to extreme pain and suffering for the victim.
+The pie chart above displays some of the different causes of traumatic brain injury.
+Motor vehicle accidents are the major culprits, but there are many other scenarios that can create accidents that lead to extreme pain and suffering for the victim.